NathanielCogneaux/Granger-Causality-Test-on-Time-Series/README.md

 This repository contains a small piece of code I wanted to preserve for future reference—and to share with anyone interested in the **Granger causality test** and the preprocessing required to apply it effectively.

-⚠**Note:** The code is not directly ready for production use; it's more of a conceptual prototype or "food for thought."
+**Note:** The code is not directly ready for production use; it's more of a conceptual prototype or "food for thought."

 ## Overview